movsoftware/naavizl/README.md

 naavizlclient
 --------------
-The naavizlclient is a docker based container image that collects information about the network.
+The naavizlclient is a Docker based container image that collects information about the network.
 The current collection mechanism is yaf (https://tools.netsa.cert.org/yaf/index.html) which is part of the CERT NetSA Security Suite.

 naavizlserver
 -------------
-The naavizlserver is a docker based container image that listens for network information from collector clients.
+The naavizlserver is a Docker based container image that listens for network information from collector clients.
 The current collector clients that are supported are the naavizlclient and any netflow-v9 collector.
 This component processes the network information and exports it to the clickhouse component

 clickhouse
 ------------
-The clickhouse component is a docker based container running the ClickHouse datastore (https://clickhouse.tech/).
+The clickhouse component is a Docker based container running the ClickHouse datastore (https://clickhouse.tech/).

 grafana
 ------------